CIC Faculty Guide Online

 Lab Classroom Conduct

 Because your class incorporates technology, emphasize to students that technology glitches do not constitute a valid excuse for late work.
 Explain the importance of maintaining backup copies of all files.
-Also let students know acceptable alternative methods of submitting work should Catalyst tools malfunction.
-If you ask students to bring work to class in electronic format, consider requiring them to transfer this work via two methods (memory stick and upload to Dante, for example).
+Also let students know acceptable alternative methods of submitting work should online tools malfunction.
+If you ask students to bring work to class in electronic format, consider requiring them to transfer this work via two methods (memory stick and cloud service, for example).

 To view sample syllabi, follow the links below.
 Note that sample materials may be password-protected with the username and password distributed in 131 TA training.